 Module Aims: This module is concerned with the microscopic examination, measurement and interpretation of the microstructures of metals.
 This involves the development skills in the microstructural characterisation of metals and the development of sound microstructural measurement methodologies.
 This is then reinforced by logical reasoning based on an understanding of binary phase diagrams of the nature of the phase transformations occurring in metals and of the influence of processing on microstructure.
 This module also details the mathematical descriptions necessary for the solution of a variety of critical engineering problems, with an emphasis on materials processing.

-Module Content:

-Practical work:
+Module Content: Practical work:

-Nine 2 hour practical sessions involving metallographic examination, microscopic measurement and hardness testing of a range of metallic materials.
+Ten 3 hour practical sessions involving metallographic preparation, microscopic examination and measurement, and hardness and PIP testing of a range of metallic materials.

 Specific materials to be covered include: